Hungary charges camerawoman accused of tripping fleeing migrants

 "I am practically in shock from what I did, and what was done to me," Laszlo said.
 "I am not heartless (or) racist...
 I am a woman, a mother of small children, who has since lost her job, and who made a bad decision in panic."

-Prosecutors said she had not kicked a man carrying a small child, one of the accusations she had faced during last year's online furor.
+Prosecutors said she had not kicked a man carrying a small child, one of the accusations she had faced during last year's online furore.

 "(Laszlo) kicked toward a man carrying a child in his hands, but the kick did not reach the man.
 The man carrying the child still fell, because... one of the policemen tried to catch and restrain him, and he lost his balance as he broke free."